uOttawaGDC/Platformer/README.md

 # Platformer

 uOttawa game dev club project.
 Live demo hosted [here](https://uottawagdc.github.io/Platformer/PlatformerDemo)

-# How to run
+# Development

+1 Clone this git repo to your desktop.

+2 Start unity

-Open "PlatformerBuild" folder in unity to run the working build of the game
+3 Open the "PlatformerBuild" folder in unity to run the working build of the game

 # TilePlatformerPackage Folder